Donald Trump has been called the winner of the 2024 US presidential election.

 Notes: The chart shows daily returns of the MSCI World Price Index from 1 January 1980 to 31 December 1987 and the MSCI AC World Price Index thereafter.
 The green bars highlight the 20 best trading days since 1 January 1980 and the gold bars highlight the 20 worst trading days since 1 January 1980.
 The performance of an index is not an exact representation of any particular investment, as you cannot invest directly in an index.

-Markets may be volatile in the weeks ahead and it’s natural to want to respond.
-However, the success of stock markets over the long term isn’t driven by short-term events, but rather by economic growth, interest rates, productivity, innovation and dozens of other variables.
+The success of stock markets over the long term isn’t driven by short-term events, but rather by economic growth, interest rates, productivity, innovation and dozens of other variables.

 We believe that investors are well-served by our four principles for investing success: have clear and appropriate investment goals; invest in a balanced portfolio of shares and bonds; minimise costs; and maintain perspective and long-term discipline.
 These principles are timeless – and are especially useful in times such as these.